 This is an excellent and incredibly simple method for removing coffee stains from your stainless steel travel mug:

-- Fill your stainless steel mug halfway with baking soda.
+- First, fill your stainless steel mug halfway with baking soda.

-- Finish with a splash of white vinegar.
+- Then, finish with a splash of white vinegar.

 When using this mixture to de-stain your mug, never close the lid!